Complexity = Anything Can Grow Forever in de Sitter

 More along these lines, specializing in CV proposal in two spacetime dimensions, where the complexity carriers are geodesics, it is known that in dS past the critical time on a stretched horizon, there are no spatial geodesics.
 However, using a closed-form expression for a geodesic distance one obtains an answer with both real and imaginary parts~\cite{Chapman:2022mqd,Aalsma:2022eru}.
-While it might be tempting to speculate about the interpretation in terms of complexity, e.g. with real part accounting for unitary and imaginary part for possible non-unitary gates, we find it important to stress that our final result~\eqref{eq.Csym} does not require any departure from a standard counting interpretation of unitary gates.
+While one may speculate about non-orthodox interpretation in terms of complexity, e.g. with real part accounting for unitary and imaginary part for possible non-unitary gates, we find it important to stress that our final result~\eqref{eq.Csym} does not require any departure from a standard counting interpretation of unitary gates.

 Furthermore, the space of CAny proposals is vast, and arguably one of the main open problems for the field of holographic complexity is to study it in a more systematic manner.
 To this end, our results show the existence of a so far unrecognized structure in the CAny landscape stemming from the presence (so far demonstrated for CV, CA, and CV2.0) or the absence of the hyperfast growth demonstrated here for CMC complexity carriers.
 One intriguing future research direction would be to find more members of the hyperfast growth escaping CAny proposals and, another, to seek other structures present.
 On the former front, we want to emphasize that there is a continuum of CAny proposals that do not exhibit hyperfast growth, as encapsulated by~\eqref{eq:main result}.